A Möbius transformation is a map of the form

 then by proposition 1, so .

-From we observe that some permutations of leave the value of the cross-ratio unaltered, e.g. is one such.
+From we observe that some permutations of leave the value of the cross-ratio invariant, e.g. is one such.
 What about the others?

 Let act on the indices of the cross-ratio .
 The permutations that fix form the stabiliser subgroup of of this action.
 Using transitivity and invariance (propositions 2 and 3), the orbit of is just the different assignments of the values to ; i.e. the distinct cross-ratios that we get by permuting the indices are just